 As your career progresses, you will undertake further training to develop your generic leadership skills and specialist skills.
 The ability to manage people effectively and efficient is a key part of your development.
 This training will provide you with additional skills and expertise to assist with your career progression.

-Up to the level of Petty Officer you will undertake specialist training in accordance with the City and Guilds of London Certificate.
+Up to the level of Petty Officer you will undertake specialist training in accordance with your trade requirements.
 When you attain the rank of Chief Petty Officer and Warrant Officer you will solidify these skills and be granted the opportunity to conduct more administrative and HR duties.